carboxylman/stackdb/tools/spf/README.spf.txt

 ###############################################################################

-"Make sure to apply extra SPF."
+"Be sure to apply extra SPF."

 ------------